Climate & Environment

 The Tyndall Centre for Climate Change Research is a partnership of universities bringing together researchers from the social and natural sciences as well as engineering to develop sustainable responses to climate change.
 We are fortunate enough to have one of the Tyndall Centre’s partner universities, The University of East Anglia, here on the Park.

-As greenhouse gas emissions are the main cause of climate change it is vital to monitor how much is being produced and at the Tyndall Centre, they have significantly advanced the fundamental analysis of emission reduction from all major energy sectors.
-They’ve also increased understanding of the climate impacts, risks, and adaptation options.
+As greenhouse gas emissions are the main cause of climate change it is vital to monitor how much is being produced and at the Tyndall Centre, they have significantly advanced the fundamental analysis of emission reduction from all major energy sectors through climate change research.
+They’ve also increased their understanding of the climate impacts, risks, and adaptation options.

 The centre has four key themes for its research: